Discover Uzbekistan : Gastronomy

 The history of the Jews in the Bukhara region has shaped a distinct cuisine, subject to the restrictions of Jewish dietary laws or kashrut, including the prohibition of pork, seafood and the mixing of meat and dairy in the same meal.

-Bukhara's most typical Jewish dish isoshi sabo, which is slow-cooked overnight and eaten hot for Shabbat lunch.
-Il is made with meat, rice, vegetables and fruit, giving it a uniquely sweet-and-sour taste.
+Bukhara's most typical Jewish dish isoshi sabo, which is cooked over a low fire overnight and eaten hot for Shabbat lunch.
+It's made with meat, rice, vegetables and fruit, giving it a uniquely sweet-and-sour taste.
 More than a recipe, it's a symbolic dish, just like bakhsh or green plov - a rice dish containing beef, lamb or chicken and plenty of green herbs (coriander, parsley, dill) - which can also be served on Shabbat.
 Another rice dish is serkaniz, a very garlicky pilaf also containing chickpeas and carrots.
 As foroshi piyozi, this isa recipe for onions stuffed with minced meat, often served with mohibir'yon, a fried fish dish with garlic sauce (for Friday night dinner), sprinkled generously with coriander.

 Bread is sometimes fried and then dipped in the remaining garlic sauce.
 Called noni toki, this crisp, unleavened bread is cooked on the back of a wok, giving it a salad bowl shape.
 Slotah bukhori - a salad made with tomato, cucumber, green onion, coriander, salt, pepper and lemon juice - is another specialty, ideal for cooling down during the sometimes scorching Uzbek summers.
 Some also add lettuce and chilli.